wendlingd/Browse-InfoSeeking-PubMed/README.md

 # Python - List counts for InfoSeeking studies in PubMed, by audience

-## Health-medicine resource for building personas, journey maps, etc.
+## Health-medicine resource for building human-centered digital products and services

 Browse 'information needs-seeking-use' studies in PubMed with Python-generated report